The Raising Of The Bar

 My most disappointing finding up to this point of the challenge was how little I liked the first appearance of Paul Simon on Saturday Night Live.
 I felt very disappointed because it was the second show in the run and there was barely any comedy.
-The few comedic moments were pretty fun but I consider his first shot a music special over being a standard show.
+The few comedic moments were pretty fun, but I consider his first shot a music special over being a standard episode.

 Though there was still a lot more music in this episode than a regular show, the overall energy felt like geared toward comedy, to the point where Paul Simon performs in a giant Turkey suit and George Harrison playfully bickers with Loren Michaels over appearance fees based on the rate being offered to the Beatles as a whole.

-Not only was the energy of the performers more geared toward comedy, two of the music performances were silly music videos that were directed by Eric Idle.
-The actual cast didn't get that much meat to grasp on to but the energy seems to be stabilizing after the loss of Chevy Chase and the disappearing host.
+Not only was the energy of the performers more geared toward comedy, two of the musical performances were made up of silly music videos that were directed by Eric Idle.
+The actual cast didn't get that much meat to grasp on to, but the energy seems to be stabilizing after the loss of Chevy Chase and the disappearing host.

 The Wicker Breakdown:

 - The show opens with Paul Simon approaching the studio.
 I'm not sure if Chevy contractually has to make some sort of appearance throughout the rest of this season, but he makes a quick appearance as a Busker now that he no longer has the show.

 - This is connected to the first bit, but we're now inside, and George Harrison is trying to pester Loran Michaels into giving him the $3300 that he was offering for the Beatles reunion.
 Paul Simon approaches from the first sketch and starts to complain about the opening idea, only it's kind of vague what the issue is.
 Paul Simon gives in and heads off to get ready while George continues to push for more pay.